 What is Section 94-c?

 The 2020-21 New York state budget included the Accelerated Renewable Energy Growth and Community Benefit Act, which adds a new section to the Executive Law.
 The Act’s objectives are to advance the siting and construction of large-scale renewable energy projects while being mindful of costs and environmental impact.
 The new Section 94-c is an expedited permitting process for large-scale (25 megawatts or larger) renewable energy projects that is designed to substitute the Article 10 process of the New York Public Service Law.
 Focusing on efficiency, predictability, and community input, the new 94-c permitting process works to consolidate the environmental review for renewable energy projects.
-The final 94-c Application is substantively similar to the Article 10 requirements, with many of the same surveys and studies required under both processes.
+The 94-c Application is substantively similar to the Article 10 requirements, with many of the same surveys and studies required under both processes.
 However, while Article 10 applied to all electric generating facilities, regardless of fuel source, Section 94-c only applies to renewable energy facilities.

 Office of Renewable Energy Siting